 Demography

-According to the 1910 census Chotěboř had 4,481 inhabitants of which 4,472 (99 per cent) reported Czech as their native language.
+According to the 1910 census Chotěboř had 4,481 inhabitants of which 4,472 (99 per cent) reported that they used Czech in their daily speech.
 The judicial district was okres Chotěboř, administratively it reported to hejtmanství Chotěboř.

 Source:Seznam míst v království Českém(1913)